 This process produces a mixture of DNA fragments of varying lengths, each ending at a specific nucleotide position.
 The fluorescent label on the terminating ddNTP identifies which base is at the end of each fragment.

-The mixture is loaded into a capillary electrophoresis instrument.
-The fragments are separated by size as they migrate through the capillary.
+The mixture is loaded into a capillary electrophoresis instrument, where size-based separation is performed by capillary gel electrophoresis.
+The fragments migrate through a polymer matrix within the capillary and are detected by laser-induced fluorescence as they pass the detection window.
 A laser excites the fluorescent labels, and a detector records which color passes by at each time point.

 The instrument produces a chromatogram—a series of colored peaks representing the sequence of nucleotides.
 The sequence is read from the chromatogram, typically from the shortest fragment to the longest, giving the complete DNA sequence.